 This is the continuation of stories from our epic New Mexico Road Trip.
-You can read previous stories here.
 Highlights I shared so far included the appropriately named white desert White Sands, trekking with llamas and the magnificent Carlsbad Caverns.

 Bright lights, loud music, pool parties, gambling and people on vacation who are enjoying massive casinos, giant buffets and air-conditioned shopping malls.
 That’s what usually comes to mind when you think of Las Vegas.
 Las Vegas, New Mexico couldn’t be more different from its bigger cousin of the same name in Nevada.

-We were driving up to Las Vegas from Roswell, a town I had mixed feelings about, and were stopping here primarily because it seemed like a convenient place to interrupt the long drive from Roswell to Albuquerque.
+We were driving up to Las Vegas from Roswell, a town I had mixed feelings about, and were stopping here primarily because it seemed like a convenient place to interrupt the long drive from Roswell to Santa Fe.
 Plus, I had read somewhere that it was a picturesque town with an old Wild West vibe, which is why I wanted to check it out.
-The hotel I had found, the Historic Plaza Hotel (full review here), looked promising, but apart from that we didn’t know what to expect.
+The hotel I had found, the Historic Plaza Hotel, looked promising, but apart from that we didn’t know what to expect.

 We didn’t spend much time in the hotel though – instead, we headed right back out to explore Las Vegas – what we had seen so far, was so much more charming than we’d expected.
 The town square, Plaza Park, was where the town had been founded in 1835, following the typical Spanish-colonial model.
 The green space is filled with leafy trees and wooden statues, all centered around a gazebo in the middle of the park where a Mexican mariachi band was playing live music.